Kolaj Institute Announces the Artists Selected for the Collage & Illustration Residency – The Awakening

 A four-week, virtual/online residency with Kolaj Institute in October 2022

-During this project-driven residency, artists will collectively produce a series of collages that illustrate Kate Chopin’s 1899 novel, The Awakening.
-As a group, artists will analyze the story, discuss themes, uncover symbols, ask questions, and visually interpret the text for a 21st century audience.
+During this project-driven residency, artists collectively produced a series of collages that illustrate Kate Chopin’s 1899 novel, The Awakening.
+As a group, artists analyzed the story, discussed themes, uncovered symbols, asked questions, and visually interpreted the text for a 21st century audience.

 The Awakening focuses on Edna Pontellier, an upper-class New Orleans woman, torn between expectations and desires.
 In the beginning of the novel Edna appears to live in a semi-conscious state, trapped in the mundane aspects of her life.
 As the story evolves, she encounters new people and experiences that create an awakening shift within her.
 Edna begins to view her world differently, and through this lens new relationships emerge while others become strained.
 In the end, Edna realizes that even if she has her own desires she is still trapped by her societal role.

 The Awakening touches on 19th century feminist, identity, and societal themes that are still relevant today, such as; What does it mean to be a woman?
 What are the expectations that society puts upon women?
 Are we bound to what we are born into?
 What does it mean to transform?
 What does patriarchy look like in 2022?